allebb/pirrot/INSTALL.md

 # Installation

-Pirrot is designed and tested to be run on the RaspberryPi, during development and testing I used the Raspbian Stretch.
+Pirrot is designed and tested to be run on the RaspberryPi, during development and testing I used the Raspbian Stretch and Raspbian Stretch Lite.

 The following steps are required to install Pirrot on your RaspberryPi: